nishita84/HospiceCareManagementSystem/README.md

 - Enabling Donations to hospices which are then dynamically updated in the backend, These logs are reflected within the Federal role in our system.
 - Integrated Chatbot which can detect the disease the patient is suffering from based on the symptoms provided.
 - Integrated a COVID-19 Self Diagnosis Form.
+- Our system also keeps a track of the gender ratio of the patients admitted in the particular Hospice, this is done using JFree Charts.
+The system also uses JFree  chart to showcase the ethnicity of the patients as well, thus giving the viewer an overview of all the patients.

 ## Tech Stack 💻